Lharry95/Mission-5-phase-2-turners-robots/README.md

 ---
 ## Search Results Page
-The 'Search Results' page displays a list of listings from the MongoDB Database and displays them to the user, depending on the search query provided.
+The 'Search Results' page fetches a list of listings from the MongoDB Database and displays them to the user, depending on the search query provided.

 ### Features
 - Fetches all listings that meet the search criteria from the database